brainworxx/kreXX-TYPO3-Extension/Documentation/Changelog/Index.rst

 4.1.0
     - [Feature] Added a log model to use for a logger implementation.
-    - [Feature] Added .min. support for css files.
+    - [Feature] Added .min. support for CSS files.
-    - [Feature] Added apostrophes around string array keys to the SmokyGrey skin for better readability.
+    - [Feature] Added apostrophes around string array keys to the Smokygrey skin for better readability.
     - [Feature] Added support for a JSON configuration file.
     - [Feature] Added PHP 8.0 support (bundled kreXX library only).
     - [Feature] Allow plugins to register their own settings.
     - [Feature] Added a complete backtrace analysis to the log writer.
-    - [Feature] Added the debug method definition for service attributes to the aimeos debugger.
+    - [Feature] Added the debug method definition for service attributes to the Aimeos debugger.
     - [Feature] Added a backend configuration for the integration into the TYPO3 file logging.
     - [Feature] Added a special analysis for the dreaded :literal:`Oops an error occurred!` error.
-    - [Change] When analysing a logmodel or an exception, kreXX now analyses the special log/error stuff before the getter.
+    - [Change] When analysing a log model or an exception, kreXX now analyses the special log/error stuff before the getter.
     - [Bugfix] Endless scrolling when clicking too fast through the search.
-    - [Bugfix] Exception when using one php statement and a krexx call in the same line.
+    - [Bugfix] Exception when using one PHP statement and a krexx call in the same line.
     - [Bugfix] Prevent long analysis meta data from breaking the BE layout.
     - [Bugfix] Exception, when a mb_detect_encoding() could not determine the encoding of a string.

 4.0.0
     - [Feature] Added process resource analysis.
     - [Feature] Added better callback analysis.
-    - [Feature] Added better string analysis (json, file path, callback, xml)
+    - [Feature] Added better string analysis (Json, file path, callback, xml)
     - [Feature] Added timestamp analysis for large integers.
     - [Feature] Added throw away messages.
     - [Feature] Added return type to the method and function analysis.
     - [Feature] Make code generation possible for the getProperties debug method in Fluid.
     - [Feature] Added EXT: file path analysis
-    - [Feature] Added Lll string analysis
+    - [Feature] Added LLL string analysis
     - [Feature] Added Icons to the backend log list.
     - [Feature] Added additional data to the constants analysis for PHP 7.1 and higher.
 The scope analysis now respects their visibility.
     - [Feature] Added logging shorthand "krexxlog();".
-    - [Feature] The SQL Debugger now tells the dev if there was an error in the sql statement.
+    - [Feature] The SQL Debugger now tells the dev if there was an error in the SQL statement.
     - [Change] Removed all deprecations.
     - [Change] Removed the PHP 5.x fatal error handler.
     - [Change] Dropped PHP 5.x support.